vanbujm/con-ai/post.md

   </div>
 </div>

-This is definitely a drawback of just randomly sampling jobs.
-Often the job's role does not align with the initial prompt at all, creating a situation where the revision response is weird.
+This is definitely a drawback of just randomly sampling societal roles.
+Often the role does not align with the initial prompt at all, creating a situation where the revision response is weird.

 One thing that has haunted me is my initial results from before the [Big Mistake](#big-mistake)